zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "One mistake does not have to rule a person's entire life."
+> "Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't."
 >
-> — Joyce Meyer
+> — Steve Maraboli
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch